100-year-old veterans to flip coin at Super Bowl

 Sidney Walton — Walton fought in the China, Burma and India theater after enlisting before the war with the stated desire of taking down Adolf Hitler.
 He and his son, Paul, have been on a tour visiting every state to raise awareness of the diminishing number of WWII veterans and the sacrifices they made.

-“By honoring these four veterans at the championship game, the league is preserving the national memory of the Greatest Generation and World War II,’’ said Holly Rotondi, executive director of the Friends of the National World War II Memorial.
+“By honoring these four veterans at the championship game, the league is preserving the national memory of the Greatest Generation and World War II,’’ Holly Rotondi, executive director of the Friends of the National World War II Memorial, said.